College of Graduate Studies

 MCR 789-13 ST:Contemporary Topics Seminar - The seminar was created to meet the thematic area of the core competencies in cross disciplinary training for student awareness of current issues in medical education and to focus on contemporary research study designs and techniques for application in patients populations.

-MCR 789-32 ST: Leadership - This online course introduces the major historical and contemporary theories of leadership in the workplace with emphasis on the principles and application of leadership skills.
+MCR 789-32 ST: Leadership - This course introduces the major historical and contemporary theories of leadership in the workplace with emphasis on the principles and application of leadership skills.
 The course will include the study of organization structures, principles, techniques and processes as they relate to practice in and management of health services and research organizations.
 Students should gain a better understanding of organizational behavior issues such as motivation, leadership, communication, interpersonal conflict, group dynamics, organizational structures, and meeting procedures.

 MCR 970 Research - This is a varied credit hour research course determined by the student and mentor.
 A contract between the two includes material covered and deliverables at the end of the semester.